griverorz/griverorz.github.io/_pages/about.md

 control systems and to enrich traditional survey data with new digital sources.

-I currently serve as Data Science Manager in the [Statistics and Evaluation Sciences Unit]( https://www.westat.com/capability/statistical-sciences) of [Westat](https://www.westat.com).
+I currently serve as Senior Data Science Manager (Principal Statistician) in the [Statistics and Evaluation Sciences Unit]( https://www.westat.com/capability/statistical-sciences) of [Westat](https://www.westat.com).
 Before that, I was a statistician at